mlhartme/stool/main/documentation.md

   stage.
 You can change the stage directory with `stool move`.
 * **id**
   Unique identifier for a stage.
 The id is generated when creating a stage and it is never changed.
   However, users normally work with the stage name instead.
+You can see it with `stool status id`.
 * **name**
-  User readable indentification for a stage.
+  User readable identification for a stage.
 Usually, the name is unique.
-The name of the selected stage is shown in your shell prompt, you use it to switch between stages, and it's part of the application url(s).
+The name of the selected stage is shown in your shell prompt, you use it to switch between stages, and it's usually part of the application url(s).
 The name is determined when you create a stage (in most cases it's simply the name of the stage directory).
-You can change the name with `stool config name=`*renamed*.
+You can change the name with `stool config name=`*newname*.
 * **url**
   Specifies where the web applications come from: A Subversion URL, a git url, Maven coordinates, or a file url pointing to a war file.
 Examples: